-The Cropper Foundation and partners are excited to announce the launch of a SAFE Food Challenge that anyone living in Trinidad and Tobago can join because food safety is everyone’s business.
-This challenge is being launched for World Food Safety Day 2021, under the theme of this year’s celebrations – “SAFE Food Now for a Healthy Tomorrow”.
+The Cropper Foundation and partners are excited to announce the SAFE Food Challenge that anyone living in Trinidad and Tobago can join because food safety is everyone’s business.
+This challenge was launched for World Food Safety Day 2021, under the theme of this year’s celebrations – “SAFE Food Now for a Healthy Tomorrow”.

 The challenge is simple: Get creative at home by filming and submitting a public awareness video that promotes SAFE Food shopping habits to consumers in Trinidad and Tobago, in one minute or less.
 The best submissions stand to win prizes!

 This challenge is targeted at individuals 12 years and older who reside in Trinidad and Tobago.
 Credits for teamwork will be highlighted upon request; however, all awards are issued on an individual basis.

 The competition launched on World Food Safety Day, June 7, 2021, and participants’ videos must be submitted no later than 4:00 pm on Monday August 9th, 2021.

 A jury of local SAFE Food stakeholders will shortlist the top TEN (10) submissions.
 These videos will then be posted to The Cropper Foundation’s social media pages – Facebook, Instagram, Twitter – for consideration by the general public.

 All shortlisted participants will receive a SAFE Food goodie bag and a chance at the TWO (2) grand prizes:

 - SAFE Food Challenge – Best Advocacy Award: $5,000 TTD + SAFE Food Goodie Bag

 - SAFE Food Challenge – People’s Choice Award: $5,000 TTD + SAFE Food Goodie Bag